Call for Abstract

 Scientific Program

-12th World Congress on Control and Prevention of HIV/AIDS, STDs & STIs, will be organized around the theme “Enhance Competency in HIV Prevention and Care”
+13th World Congress on Control and Prevention of HIV/AIDS, STDs & STIs, will be organized around the theme “”

-STD-HIV AIDS-2024 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in STD-HIV AIDS-2024
+STD-HIV AIDS-2025 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in STD-HIV AIDS-2025

 Submit your abstract to any of the mentioned tracks.